lolo859/vodka-old/README.md

 vodimp data_type name_of_the_variable_without_space absolute_path_to_the_file

-To store the lenght of a variable :
+To use a type's function :

 vodka a = vodkint 123

 vodka b = vodkint.lenght a

 To convert variable, type :

 vodka a = vodkint 45

 vodka b = vodfloat.convint a

 To store the type of a variable type :

 vodka a = vodkint 45

 vodka b = vodtype a

 To display the Vodka version:

 vodabout

+To duplicate variable :

+vodka a = vodkint 3

+vodka b = vodka a